 - Wage and earning statement(s) Form W-2, W-2G, 1099-R, from all employers

 - Interest and dividend statements from banks or credit unions (Forms 1099)

-- Bank routing and transit number and your account numbers for Direct Deposit
+- Account and routing numbers for Direct Deposit purposes

 - Forms 1095-A, B or C, Affordable Healthcare Statements